become-ageless.sh is a shell script that converts a Linux system into a

 That said: if your distro ships age reporting and you need a removal tool, the project will build one for your distro.
 Open an issue on GitHub.

-/etc/The script is intentionally minimal.
+adds a systemd timer — this is the only service the script creates)The script is intentionally minimal.
 You can read the entire thing in five minutes.